christianstefaniw/p2p-network/README.md

 # p2p messaging

-A peer 2 peer messaging network using Java and gRPC
+A peer 2 peer messaging network using Java, gRPC and Protobufs